deta/cloud-docs/docs/micros/deploy_on_deta_button.md

 sidebar_lable: Deploy to Deta Button
 ---

-The __Deploy to Deta button__ provides users a quick way to deploy a public Git repo to Deta Micro directly from the browser.
+The __Deploy to Deta button__ provides users a quick way to deploy a public Git repo to a Deta Micro directly from the browser.

 It's an easy way to share your creations with the developer community.